denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Input the diploid and tetraploid protein sequences (in fasta format) for g46214 and g10577 into the query field labelled `Enter your sequence` and choose `search`

- 3. Manually insert the positions of the domains, and any other relevant information, into a txt file of your choosing so we have the exact coordinates of the different domains in the protein
+ 3. Manually insert the positions of the domains, and any other relevant information, into a txt file (i.e `g10577_tetraploid_domains.txt`) so we have the exact coordinates of the different domains in the protein

 ## Multiple Sequence Allignments and Phylogenetic Tree Building